ibm-cloud-docs/power-iaas/pricing.md

 IBM charges with the base price hourly per connection.
 The base price varies per geography.
 So if you use one vpn connection that is active for a month, the monthly bill would be $base price X 24 hours X 30 days.

+## Pricing for Power Edge Router
+{: per-pricing}

+There is no additional pricing for the use of PER.
+When you create a new PER workspace, you are charged regular {{site.data.keyword.powerSys_notm}} pricing.
+To calculate pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external} in IBM Cloud console.

 ## End of billing
 {: #pricing-end-billing}